npm/metavuln-calculator/README.md

 - `vulnerableVersions` The set of versions that are vulnerable
 - `source` The numeric ID of the advisory, or the cache key of the vulnerability that causes this metavuln
+- `updated` Boolean indicating whether this vulnerability was updated since being read from cache.
+- `packument` The packument object for the package that this vulnerability is about.

+#### `vuln.testVersion(version, [dependencySpecifier]) -> Boolean`

+Check to see if a given version is vulnerable.
+Returns `true` if the version is vulnerable, and should be avoided.

+For metavulns, `dependencySpecifier` indicates the version range of the source of the vulnerability, which the module depends on.
+If not provided, will attempt to read from the packument.
+If not provided, and unable to read from the packument, then `true` is returned, indicating that the (not installable) package version should be avoided.

 #### Cache Keys